HAPPY 100TH Birthday – Colonel Charles E. McGee

 The Allied Airmen’s Preservation Society also greeted Colenol McGee, saluting this American hero as he arrived at the NCAA on December 7.
 And then Col McGee closed out the two-day celebration by flying a Cessna Citation M2 business jet with AOPA’s president, Mark Baker.

-Colonel McGee said he lives by the four “P’s” – Perceive, Prepare, Perform, and Preserve.
+Colonel McGee said he lives by the four “P’s” – Perceive, Prepare, Perform, and Persevere.
 His dedication to service, and the inspiration he provides others to practice their four “P’s” was evident in the reception he received from all who attended the two-day event.

 Blue Skies, Tailwinds, and many happy returns Colonel McGee!